 Additional copies of this report are available for sale from the National Academies Press, 500 Fifth Street, NW, Keck 360, Washington, DC 20001; (800) 624-6242 or (202) 334-3313; http://www.nap.edu.

 Copyright 2015 by the National Academy of Sciences.
 All rights reserved.

 Suggested citation: National Academies of Sciences, Engineering, and Medicine.
 2015.

-Telecommunications Research and Engineering at the Communications Technology Laboratory: Meeting the Nation’s Telecommunications Needs.
+Telecommunications Research and Engineering at the Institute for Telecommunication Sciences: Meeting the Nation’s Telecommunications Needs.
 Washington, DC: The National Academies Press.

 The National Academy of Sciences was established in 1863 by an Act of Congress, signed by President Lincoln, as a private, nongovernmental institution to advise the nation on issues related to science and technology.
 Members are elected by their peers for outstanding contributions to research.
 Dr. Ralph J. Cicerone is president.

 The National Academy of Engineering was established in 1964 under the charter of the National Academy of Sciences to bring the practices of engineering to advising the nation.
 Members are elected by their peers for extraordinary contributions to engineering.
 Dr. C. D. Mote, Jr., is president.